 and the nevertheless deeply held belief that ….

-Inevitably in metaphysical philosophical discussions the basis for ontology, epistemology and morals lead to real world political cases and I was forever, after causation itself, concluding that Governance was the overriding practical concern, whether talking at fundamental physical, biological or higher psychological and intellectual levels.
+Inevitably in philosophical discussions the basis for ontology, epistemology and ethics lead to real world political cases and I was forever, after Causation itself, concluding that Governance was the overriding practical concern, whether talking at fundamental physical, biological or higher psychological and intellectual decision-making levels, or social / group management and government levels.

 At root, Governance = Cybernetics, by definition – supervisory control levels as well as operational feedback levels, albeit one emergent (supervenient?) on the other.
 Free-won’t as the best model of conscious will and freedoms in the complex systems of individual humans and human societies.
 Etc.

 Anyway, somewhere recently, (the IP thread, and the most recent Edge edition with a piece on the agent himself, John Brockman, I picked-up a reference to Norbert Wiener’s “Cybernetics” being most influential (*), and recalled it was a book I’d still never read, despite many references.
 One of the key recurring references was of course the BCS Cybernetics special interest group, and the view of information as fundamental to all other levels.

 So I put that right and obtained a copy of “Cybernetics“.